 The Alaska Department of Natural Resources listed only eight hiking routes in the area, but some seasoned hikers have listed around 20 in official blogs.
 Denali National Park aims to offer its visitors a raw and trail-less wilderness experience, and as such, there are only around 35 miles of hiking trails here.

 Hikers will find two ways to hike Denali, so you will encounter one of these methods in your Denali hiking tours.
 You can hike Denali on a marked trail or go off-trail to your heart’s desire in whatever direction you wish to go.

 You won’t find that many marked trails when you’re in Denali.
 The few marked trails the park has to offer are short and located near the park entrance.
 The limited trail network aligns with Denali’s philosophy to provide a trail-less wilderness for its visitors.

-Thanks to the park’s bus system and the terrain itself, trail-less hiking in Denali can be very approachable, even for hikers who are starting out.
+Thanks to the park’s bus system and the terrain itself, trail-less hiking in Denali can be very approachable, even for hikers who are starting.
 With a size akin to that of Massachusetts, Denali National Park offers plenty to explore.

 Bears are common sightings on Denali National Park trails.
-Be sure to bring bear spray with you and brush up on bear safety before going on Denali hiking tours.
+Be sure to bring bear spray and brush up on bear safety before going on Denali hiking tours.

 Apart from bears, you’re bound to catch sightings of other large mammals such as wolves, caribou, and Dall’s sheep.
-Smalls mammals like red marmots, foxes, and squirrels also run afoot.
+Small mammals like red marmots, foxes, and squirrels also run afoot.